cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 #### PrivateDevices mode support

 MySQL Governor v.
-1.2-66 and later on Cloudlinux OS 7 and 8 supports the PrivateDevices mode for the mysqld service.
+1.2-66 and later on Cloudlinux OS Shared 7 and 8 supports the PrivateDevices mode for the mysqld service.

 To switch on the PrivateDevices mode, follow these steps.

-**On Cloudlinux OS 7**
+**On Cloudlinux OS Shared 7**

 * Make sure that the systemd version is at least **219-78.2.cloudlinux.1**
 * Add the following instruction into the _Service_ section of the _mysqld_ service file: